KHHD99/Fraud-Detection-Inbalanced-Data/README.md

 # Fraud-Detection-Inbalanced-Data
 Fraud detection in a contexte of inbalanced data using 4 algorithms, 6 resampling methods, and 6 datasets.

-The deployed web app is live at ([fraud-detection-inbalanced-data-web app](https://fraud-detection-inbalanced-data.streamlit.app/))
+The deployed web app is live at ([fraud-detection-inbalanced-data](https://fraud-detection-inbalanced-data.streamlit.app/))

 This web application predicts the class of a bank transaction as fraudulent or legitimate, using 4 algorithms (LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, XGBClassifier), and different resampling methods to deal with the imbalance problem.
 A cost-sensitive method is used to improve the algorithms in order to reduce the number of false classifications (false positives, false negatives).